 Screen Flow

-Screen Flow requirements are used whenever we need inputs from the user.
-With a screen sample Flow implementation, you can create a screen (a custom UI) that can display messages, take input, and guide the user throughout the Flow process.
+Screen Flow requirements are used whenever we need user input.
+With a screen sample Flow implementation, you can create a screen (a custom UI) that displays messages, takes input, and guides the user throughout the Flow process.

 A Screen Flow is launched from the “Salesforce Utility Bar,” Apex custom action, Lightning Pages, quick actions, and more.